parsasi/twitter-api-docs/docs/deployment.md

 ## Setting up Heroku CLI
 Heroku CLI will allow us to deploy our app, from our termianl.
 Using the CLI is a quick and effective way to continuously deploy your web apps.
-> Make sure you have Git installed, before you install Heroku CLI. {: .label .label-green }
+> Note: Make sure you have Git installed, before you install Heroku CLI.
+{: .label .label-green }

 ***
 ### Downloading the CLI